 FHA Insurance Protections

-Reverse Mortgages, also known as Home Equity Conversion Mortgages (HECM), benefit from protections provided by FHA insurance.
+Reverse Mortgages, also known as Home Equity Conversion Mortgages (HECM), benefit from FHA insurance that protect the borrower and lender.

 Reverse Mortgage FHA Insurance Protections